Reggie Bullock Player Props: Mavericks vs. Hornets

 Reggie Bullock Insights vs. the Hornets

-- Bullock is averaging 5.1 three-point field goal attempts per game this season, which is 12.0% of his team's shots from beyond the arc.
+- He's made 2.0 threes per game, or 12.7% of his team's makes from beyond the arc this season.

-- Bullock's opponents, the Hornets, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Mavericks average 99.7 per game, which ranks 26th among NBA teams.
+- The Mavericks rank 27th in possessions per game with 99.6.
+His opponents, the Hornets, have a middling offensive tempo, ranking 10th with 101.4 possessions per contest.

-- The Hornets are the 29th-ranked team in the NBA, conceding 46.6 rebounds per contest.
+- The Hornets are the 29th-ranked squad in the NBA, conceding 46.6 rebounds per game.

-- Looking at assists, the Hornets have conceded 26 per game, 22nd in the NBA.
+- Looking at assists, the Hornets are ranked 20th in the league, giving up 25.9 per contest.

 Reggie Bullock vs. the Hornets